locationtech/geomesa/docs/user/web_data.rst

 Distributed Jars
 ^^^^^^^^^^^^^^^^

-The spark context will load a list of distributed jars to the remote cluster.
+The Spark context will load a list of distributed jars to the remote cluster.
 This can be overridden by supplying a file called ``spark-jars.list`` on the classpath.
 This file should contain jar file name prefixes, one per line, which will be loaded from the environment.